ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 #### Install hardhat-etherscan {#install-hardhat-etherscan}

 Publishing your contract to Etherscan using Hardhat is straightforward.
-You will first need to install the `hardhat-etherscan` plugin to get started. `Hardhat-etherscan` will automatically verify the smart contract's source code and ABI on Etherscan.
+You will first need to install the `hardhat-etherscan` plugin to get started. `hardhat-etherscan` will automatically verify the smart contract's source code and ABI on Etherscan.
 To add this, in the `hello-world` directory run:

 ```text
 npm install --save-dev @nomiclabs/hardhat-etherscan